Jack's Mannequin: The Glass Passenger (2007–2009)

 Jack's Mannequin performing at The Grog Shop in Cleveland, Ohio, November 10, 2008.

 The band began recording their second album in the summer of 2007.
 In August 2007, McMahon posted the lyrics to the song "Cellular Phone" on his blog, which the band played live at several shows in 2007 and 2008.
 Also, in February 2008, videos of live performances of two songs off the record ("Caves" and "Suicide Blonde") were uploaded onto YouTube for public viewing.
 McMahon then appeared on the cover of the January 2008 issue of Alternative Press.

-The album was entitled The Glass Passenger, and is a transcendent step-up, a catchy and listenable journey through McMahon's stories of love, life, and loss that moves from full-on upbeat rock ("Spinning") to melancholy introspection ("Annie Use Your Telescope") and all that lies between.
-It was originally set for release on April 22, 2008, but the date was then tentatively set to June 3, and eventually delayed to be released on September 30, 2008.
+The album was entitled The Glass Passenger, and is a transcendent step-up, a catchy and listenable journey through McMahon's stories of love, life, and loss that moves from full-on upbeat rock ("Spinning") to melancholy introspection ("Annie Use Your Telescope.”)
+It was originally set for release on April 22, 2008, but the date was then tentatively set to June 3, and eventually released on September 30, 2008.

 The Ghost Overground EP was released to iTunes on August 5, 2008.
 The EP contains two tracks from the second album, "The Resolution" and "Bloodshot", and two live tracks from Everything in Transit.
 Another EP, In Valleys, was released on iTunes on September 9, containing one song from the album, "Swim," and three b-sides, "Cell Phone", "Sleazy Wednesday", and "At Full Speed".

 On August 28, 2008, in an interview with MTV, Andrew revealed that the author Stephenie Meyer had written the treatment for the music video for "The Resolution" and was set to direct it the following week.
 McMahon said of the filming, "It was a very cool shoot.
 Music videos are a tricky thing.
 They require a lot of trust in the team creating the visuals and that can be a little scary.
 That said, there was a great vibe on the set, and shooting by the water really made it an especially peaceful day, despite all the hard work that goes into it."